Stay up to date with the industry best practices and the comprehensive

 There are two types of permanently installed powered platforms.

+middle back and 24 inches when attached to the upper middle chest.
 More workers area killed every year in motor vehicle crashes than any other cause.
 Distracted driving kills thousands of people every year.

 Practice safe driving at all times.
 Do not browse apps, talk or text on your cell phone while driving.
 Use automated voice navigation systems when available.
 Avoid other distractions when driving.